 I am a Ph.D. candidate in the Management and Organization Department at the Marshall Business School of Southern California.
-I have published studies on how entrepreneurs mobilize collective political activities to shape their institutional environment.
-My recent research investigates the non-market strategies of entrepreneurs in the digital transforming economy and emerging industries.
+I expect to earn my degree by May 2020.
+I am mainly interested in exploring how entrepreneurs mobilize and leverage political and social resources to facilitate their market activities.
+My recent research investigates the non-market strategies of entrepreneurs in the digital transforming industries and emerging markets.
 I have published in the Administrative Science Quarterly and act as a reviewer of the Strategic Management Journal and the Journal of Business Research.

 I grew up in a small city in Liaoning province, China.
 I obtained my B.A. in economics and mathematics from Renmin University at Beijing.
-I enjoy reading, hiking, traveling, and volunteering at local tutoring centers.
+I enjoy reading, hiking, playing the violin, and volunteering at local tutoring centers.

 Continuing my exploration of entrepreneurs' political strategies, I find that most of existing studies are around the relationship between entrepreneurs and authority regulatory system.
-With the fast development of online media and review system, a lot of the firms are now subject to public supervision and firms care about their public images.
+With the fast development of online media and review system, firms are now subject to public supervision and firms care about their public images.
+I set out to examine how new ventures navigate and shape public discourses

-My teaching interests include Strategy, Organizational Theory, Entrepreneurship, International Businesses and Statistical Method.
+My teaching interests include Strategy, Organizational Theory, Entrepreneurship, International Businesses, Leadership and Statistical Method.
 In the classroom, I strive to promote an environment where I help different types of students gain the knowledge and critical thinking skills they need for their future careers.
+I am open to design or customize courses to the need of any targeted students.

 Strategic Management (Instructor-Undergrad level) Summer 2016 (4.16/5)